Last Updated on March 21, 2021 by Shaun Snapp

 Henry Kissinger speculated that the risk of AI might be so profound that ‘human history might go the way of the Incas, faced with a Spanish culture incomprehensible and even awe-inspiring to them.” – Rebooting AI

 There is little fact checking in the area of AI, Data Science, Big Data.
-This allows vendors to make any claim they want and for them to be required to provide little to no evidence.
-The term AI itself has little meaning, as every AI project uses something more specific than the term AI.
+This allows vendors to make any claim they want and must be required to provide little to no evidence.
+The term AI has little meaning, as every AI project uses something more specific than the term AI.
 Therefore the term is designed to virtue-wash what is being used.